 Madam Speaker, Parliament is the highest court of the land and the Government which is accountable to Parliament is the servant of the people.
-Service to our people to empower our families is a must, yet when we look at this Budget, families give more and receive little return.
+Service to our people to empower them and to empower our families is a must, yet when we look at this Budget, families give more and receive little in return.
 It is an anti-people's Budget, aimed at committing a daylight robbery.
 They can shout on top of their voices that Fijian families matter but Fiji and all the Fijians know they do not care.